World Health Organization says COVID-19 outbreak a pandemic | CBC News

 - Indonesia says a foreigner has become its first fatality from COVID-19.
 Achmad Yurianto, the government spokesperson on efforts to contain the coronavirus, said Wednesday the 53-year-old woman had diabetes and lung disease and had contracted the virus abroad.

-- Honduras has confirmed the first two cases of the novel coronavirus in its territory, the health ministry said.
+- Honduras has confirmed its first two cases of the virus — a woman who travelled from Spain and a woman who travelled from Switzerland.

 - Guatemala's health minister said the country will ban the entry of citizens of European countries, Iran, China and South Korea, starting Thursday, in an attempt to prevent the spread of the coronavirus.
 The Central American country has yet to confirm any cases of COVID-19.